-The ADP5024 is a micropower management unit (microPMU) combing two step-down (buck) dc-to-dc convertors and one low dropout linear regulator (LDO).
+The ADP5037 is a micropower management units (micro PMU) combining two step-down (buck) dc-to-dc convertors and two low dropout linear regulators (LDOs).
 The high switching frequency and tiny 24-lead LFCSP package allow for a small power management solution.

-To combine these high performance regulators into the microPMU, there is a system controller allowing them to operate together.
+To combine these high performance regulators into the micro PMU, there is a system controller allowing them to operate together.

-The buck regulators can operate in forced PWM mode if the MODE pin is at a logic level high.
+The buck regulators can operate in forced PWM mode if the MODE pin is at a logic high level.
 In forced PWM mode, the buck switching frequency is always constant and does not change with the load current.
-If the MODE pin is at logic level low, the switching regulators operate in automatic PWM/PSM mode.
-In this mode, the regulators operate at a fixed PWM frequency when the load current is above the PSM current threshold.
+If the MODE pin is at logic low level, the switching regulators operate in auto PWM/PSM mode.
+In this mode, the regulators operate at fixed PWM frequency when the load current is above the PSM current threshold.
 When the load current falls below the PSM current threshold, the regulator in question enters PSM, where the switching occurs in bursts.
 The burst repetition rate is a function of the current load and the output capacitor value.
 This operating mode reduces the switching and quiescent current losses.
-The automatic PWM/PSM mode transition is controlled independently for each buck regulator.
+The auto PWM/PSM mode transition is controlled independently for each buck regulator.
 The two bucks operate synchronized to each other.

-The ADP5024 has individual enable pins (EN1 to EN3) that control the activation of each regulator.
-The regulators are activated by a logic level high applied to the respective EN pin, wherein EN1 controls BUCK1, EN2 controls BUCK2, and EN3 controls the LDO.
+The ADP5037 has individual enable pins (EN1 to EN4) controlling the activation of each regulator.
+The regulators are activated by a logic level high applied to the respective EN pin.
+EN1 controls BUCK1, EN2 controls BUCK2, EN3 controls LDO1, and EN4 controls LDO2.